department-of-veterans-affairs/vets-website/docs/schemaform/form-config.md

 - fieldData: The data for the field.
 - pageData: The current form (page) data.
 - schema: The current JSON Schema for the field.
-- errorMessages: The error messsage object (if available) for thie field.
+- errorMessages: The error messsage object (if available) for the field.

 Every validation function should update the errors object with any errors found.
 This is done by calling its `addErrors()` method.
 Here's an example: